 If you have been listening to the news, your doctor, your friends, and maybe even your mother, you have heard a lot about the flu lately.
-It’s running rampant right now, and according to the CDC’s situation update of January 5, 2018, there are already 13 reported deaths this year—and that was only the children.
-It seems like everyone would be rushing to get their flu shot, right?
-No, the debate over the flu shot is ever raging on.
+It’s running rampant and now we have Covid-19 to deal with.
+According to the CDC’s situation update of January 5, 2018, there were 13 reported deaths —and that was only counting children.
+It seems like everyone would rush to get a flu shot.
+But no. The debate over the flu shot is ever raging on.

-Getting the flu shot has been something I have been vacillating over whether I should be doing for some time.
-I have received one pretty much every year for the last decade, while many of my friends speak of the dangers associated with having it.
+Getting the flu shot has been something I have been vacillating over whether I should be doing or not.
+I have received one most every year for the last decade, while many of my friends speak of the dangers associated with getting it.
 The arguments go something like this: “I got the shot once and I got the flu.”
 Or “Did you know there is mercury in those?” and the general, “Aren’t those supposed to be dangerous?”
 And finally, “A doctor/nurse said they wouldn’t take it, that’s good enough for me.”

 Research and Discovery

 The research can get a little confusing.
 Each side has some pretty good arguments for and against it.
 Based on the idea that not everyone can be lying, I can tell you a few things I learned.